MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 db.create_tables([Review])
 ```

-Having done all this using peewee now makes it super easy to define the api routes to save and get reviews:
+Having done all this using peewee makes it super easy to define the api routes to save and get reviews:

 ```python
 import db